pikvm/pikvm/docs/ezcoo.md

 To switch between hosts, enter the KVM UI and click the "GPIO" menu.
 You should see 4 inputs, one of which will have a green circle indicating it is currently selected.
 Click the other inputs to change the selected host.

-## Additional step for the USB 3.0 version
+## Additional step for the USB 2.0 version (Old EOL version)

-Please add `protocol: 2` to the override.yaml under the `type: ezcoo` at the same level:
+Please remove `protocol: 2` to the override.yaml under the `type: ezcoo` at the same level:

 ```yaml
 kvmd: